matthieumeo/cookiecutter-pyxu/README.md

    python -m pip install -e .

    ```
-You will probably want to install your new package into this environment. ``Pycsou`` is already set as a dependency,
+You will probably want to install your new package into this environment. ``Pyxu`` is already set as a dependency,
 simply add the other required dependencies in the ``setup.cfg`` file and run the following commands.
    ```bash
    cd <your-repo-name>